 How much faster will you get paid?

-One in five businesses that use Xero to send invoices offer an online payment service.
-They get paid up to 50 per cent faster, which works out to about 20 days sooner.
+One in five businesses that use Xero to send invoices offers an online payment service.
+They get paid up to 50 percent faster, which works out to about 20 days sooner.

 Will all customers pay faster?

 These stats are average.
 Some customers won’t pay any faster.
 Maybe they have cash flow problems of their own.
 But other customers could pay you straight away.
 That’s the thing about using online payment services.
 You’ll get paid faster overall, which is great.
 And you may transform a consistently late payer into an always on-time payer.
 Imagine what that could do for your cash flow.
 It’s all about offering convenience.

 How to set up online payment services

 Several companies provide online payment services that allow you to accept instant payment.
 If you have compatible invoicing software, you can set these up in about a minute (there’s a wizard to guide you).

 What the experience is like for your customer